VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do CFPB Consumer Complaint Database and FRED (Federal Reserve Economic Data) both support?
+How much do CFPB Consumer Complaint Database and FRED (Federal Reserve Economic Data) cost?

-Do CFPB Consumer Complaint Database and FRED (Federal Reserve Economic Data) require subscriptions?
+Can I use CFPB Consumer Complaint Database or FRED (Federal Reserve Economic Data) on my phone?

-Both CFPB Consumer Complaint Database and FRED (Federal Reserve Economic Data) keep freemium access with optional paid upgrades, so you can trial each platform before committing.
+Do CFPB Consumer Complaint Database and FRED (Federal Reserve Economic Data) have APIs?

 Curation & Accuracy